 Objectives

-Health professional led group programmes for self-management support are a common format, yet how participants view the support available to them and what support they gain is poorly understood.
+Health professional led group programmes are expected to combine professional support with social support between participants.
+Few studies have investigated how group participants view the support available to them and what support they gain from participation.
 We used a social support framework to explore what support group programme participants perceive.

 Methods

-We undertook thematic analysis of transcribed data from in-depth semi-structured interviews with participants (n=20) from six diverse self-management support group programmes (of obesity, diabetes and COPD).
+A qualitative design included in-depth semi-structured interviews with participants (n=20) from six diverse self-management support group programmes (of obesity, diabetes and COPD).
+Analysis of transcribed data was thematic. .

 Results

-Differing informational and emotional support was provided by health professional facilitators and other participants, and participants considered that these differences were complementary.
+Differing informational and emotional support was provided by health professional facilitators and other participants, and participants considered the differences as both valid and important.
 The informational support included both factual and experiential knowledge, and the emotional support included overt professional and inherent ‘felt’ support among peers with shared understandings.
 Opportunities for supportive interactions with peers however, were few and not encouraged by facilitators.

 Discussion

-We have provided a broader understanding of support in health professional led group programmes.
-Limiting experiential knowledge and emotional support among participants by prioritising health professional support and medical authority reduces opportunities for what participants value and view as different, important and complementary in their experience.
+Limiting experiential knowledge and emotional support among participants by prioritising health professional support and medical authority reduces opportunities for what participants value and view as different, important and equally valid in their experience.
 Enabling broad support from both sources should be key to providing relevant group programmes.

 Key words: self-management, group programme, long-term condition, qualitative